Som-Energia/somenergia-generationkwh/README.md

-production plants from the cooperative members not in exchange of an interest but in exchage of the right to use the kWh produced at the cost of production, instead of the prices derived from the marginalistic auction which tend to be higher due to the introduction into the mix of expensive fossile sources which raises the final auction price.
+production plants from the cooperative members not in exchange of an interest but in exchage of the right to use the kWh produced at the cost of production, instead of the prices derived from the official action which fixes the market price and tend to be higher due to the introduction into the mix of expensive fossile sources.

-This module holds the business logic to handle the rights coming from the production plants related to this campaing and transfer them to user invoices.
+This package holds the business logic to handle the rights coming from the production plants related to this campaing and transfer them to user invoices.